kfmResearch-NumericsTeam/StrucEng_Library_Plug_in/tools/distrib/README.md

 # build the dotnet solution
 ./distrib.sh build

+# Package into yak format
+./distrib.sh package
 ```
-The build Rhino plugin can susequently be found in ./StrucEngLib/bin/Debug/net48/.
+The built Rhino plugin can susequently be found in `./StrucEngLib/bin/Debug/net48/`.
+The yak package can be found in `./distrib/build`

 ### Publish to Rhino Store
 Log into yak with wine yak.exe login.
 Your mcneel account must be connected with